Why am I not sleeping well?

 And, certainly, a good night’s sleep is yet one more reason to adopt a healthy, Pritikin-style diet.

-Or, as Pritikin’s Medical Director Seth Marquit, MD, often says in his classes to guests at the Pritikin Longevity Center in Miami: “All roads lead to Pritikin.”
+Or, as Pritikin’s Medical Director Danine Fruge, MD, often says in her classes to guests at the Pritikin Longevity Center in Miami: “All roads lead to Pritikin.”
 The same Pritikin diet, along with regular exercise, that has been shown to fight epidemic diseases like heart disease, diabetes, and hypertension also appears to promote good sleep patterns to assist in the fight.

 “Remember, too, that a good night’s sleep should not be a guilty pleasure.
 Sleep and the diet that promotes it are what you need to take good care of yourself.”